api-client/core/cli.md

 arc project create "name" --version "1.2.3" arc project patch [set|append|delete] [path] --value="test" arc project move [key] --parent="[folder key]" --index 2 # moves an object between folders and indexes.
 When the parent is the same as the source parent this only moves the object in the position inside the parent.
-No parent means moving it into the project's root. arc project copy --revalidate # makes a copy of the project and revalidates (re-creates) keys for all object that have keys.
+No parent means moving it into the project's root. arc project clone --revalidate # makes a copy of the project and revalidates (re-creates) keys for all object that have keys.

 # reading
 arc project list folders --key-only --format="arc|table"